Virgin Rail Group: 2010s

-2020s

-In August 2025, Virgin and Alstom entered a binding agreement to supply 12 Avelia Stream sets for Virgin’s High Speed 1 and Channel Tunnel bid.

-In October 2025, the Office of Rail and Road announced that it had approved the application from Virgin Trains Europe Holdings Limited (Virgin Trains) for access to the light maintenance facilities of Temple Mills Depot, beating out other applicants such as Evolyn, Gemini, and Trenitalia.
-This is an important step to start competition with Eurostar.
-Virgin Trains is expected to begin operations through the Channel Tunnel within the next five years.

 Non United Kingdom rail operations

 In 1998, Virgin Rail, as part of the Capital Rail consortium, was shortlisted for an Australian high-speed rail service from Sydney to Canberra.

 During November 2018, it was announced that Virgin Group would become a minority investor in the American company Brightline and would provide rights to rebrand the service as Virgin Trains USA.
 However, in August 2020, managers at the company alleged that Virgin had not provided the agreed investment money and thus it would be ending its branding deal, returning to the previous Brightline brand.
 In March 2021, Virgin sued Brightline for $251.3 million because of the broken contract.
 In October 2023, the High Court in London ruled in favour of Virgin, and awarded the company $115 million in damages.
 Brightline stated its intention to appeal the judgement.

 In popular culture

 Virgin's role in the privatisation of British Rail was lampooned in Thomas the Privatised Tank Engine, a 1994 parody children's book published by Private Eye magazine.
 A send-up of The Railway Series by the Reverend W. Awdry, it mentions characters such as "Gordon the Virgin Engine" (Gordon the Big Engine) and "The Bearded Controller" (The Fat Controller, reimagined as Richard Branson).